BCV-Uniandes/ESCAPE/README.md

 ### 🧬 Structural Inputs

-For the structural branch, each peptide is represented as a 224×224 distance matrix, where each element corresponds to the Euclidean distance between C-α atoms in the 3D conformation.
-These matrices are precomputed for all peptides in the test split and stored as **.npy** files.
+For the structural branch, each peptide is represented as a 224×224 distance matrix, where each element corresponds to the Euclidean distance between Cα atoms in the 3D conformation.
+We extract these structures from [UniProt](https://www.uniprot.org/) when available, or predict them using [RosettaFold](https://github.com/RosettaCommons/RoseTTAFold) or [AlphaFold3](https://github.com/google-deepmind/alphafold3/tree/main).
+The resulting distance matrices are precomputed for all peptides and stored as **.npy files**.

 **1. Download distance matrices.** You can download the distance matrices for the test set from this [link](https://drive.google.com/drive/folders/1e30YX0eztjauwTM5EJ00me-2JS_0iYSF?usp=sharing).

-**2. Set the distance matrix path.** Modify the path to the folder containing the distance matrices in the script.py file to ensure the model can load the correct structural inputs during evaluation.
+**2. Set the distance matrix path.** Modify the path to the folder containing the distance matrices in the test.py file to ensure the model can load the correct structural inputs during evaluation.

+### 📊 ESCAPE Baseline Evaluation